 Current gene tests as seen above are very simple and only occupy a small space of all possible genetic predispositions that could be identified.
 Essentially, they are simple look-ups for known variants in known genes.
 Knome hopes to move outside this small box and use technology to address areas that current tests cannot discover due to the amount of data analysis required.
 As stated by George Church:

 The advent of fast and affordable whole genome interpretation will fundamentally change the genetic testing landscape.
 The genetic testing lab of the future is a software platform where gene tests are apps.

-Knome believes that each one of the 2,000 next generation genome sequencers in labs around the world should have a knoSYS 100 right next to it.
-With an experienced management team behind the wheel and a strong commitment to R&D over the next several years, there’s many reasons to believe they may achieve just that.
+Knome believes that each one of the 2,000 next-generation genome sequencers in labs around the world should have a knoSYS 100 right next to it.
+With an experienced management team behind the wheel and a strong commitment to R&D over the next several years, there are many reasons to believe they may achieve just that.